pnnl/blueprint-styler/src/styles/_var-styles/regex.md

 # TODO
 - export more vars
 - dark theme color mirror
+- `--shadow-color:--black;` and `--shine-color:--white`
 - math?
+- fix the other styles, now that merge properties and delete duplicates is gone...

 # Changes
 - @import `~@blueprintjs` except `~@blueprintjs/icons`